jimratliff/GenoMac-user/resources/docs_to_display_to_user/Obsidian_how_to_configure.md

   NOTE: Turning on “Active community plugin list” and “Installed community plugins” will import from the remote vault (a) the list of active community plugins you want to be enabled and (b) all of the community plugins that were installed on the remote vault.
 However, this will *not* by itself make Obsidian aware of those community plugins.
 See the next step.

 ### Refresh the installed community plugins
 By default, no community plugins are installed.
-Now that you’ve switched on “Active community plugin list” and “Installed community plugins,” the community plugins are ready to loaded.
+Now that you’ve switched on “Active community plugin list” and “Installed community plugins,” the community plugins have been downloaded, but Obsidian is not yet aware of them.
 - Obsidian » Settings » Options » Community plugins
   - ✅ Click on the reload icon (bidirectional circular arrows)
   - Now you will see, under “Current plugins,” “You currently have 12 (or whatever) plugins installed.”